 So next time you’re in Lewes, grab a coffee, book some time out for yourself and search out that once in a lifetime Beatles drum set, gramophone or vintage dress.
 It may not have a purpose, but I can almost guarantee that it will bring you a great deal of pleasure.

-Lewes Flea Market is in an old Methodist chapel in Market Street.
-It’s easy to spot as it has a large vintage vehicle parked on the forecourt!
+Lewes flea market is in an old Methodist chapel in Market Street.
+It’s easy to spot as it may have a large vintage vehicle parked on the forecourt!

 If you like this post about Lewes flea market, you may also like: